Wix vs Shopify — Which is Better?

 If you’re on a very low budget, and only selling a few products, you could consider Big Cartel or GoDaddy — but you should note that their ecommerce features are quite limited compared to those of Shopify and Wix.

-For more details, you can read our Big Cartel vs Shopify comparison here, our full Big Cartel review here, our Shopify vs GoDaddy shootout here and our GoDaddy vs Wix shootout here.
+For more details, you can read our Big Cartel vs Shopify comparison here, our full Big Cartel review here and our Shopify vs GoDaddy shootout here.

 Because of its free plan, Square can also be a good choice for merchants on a very low budget; it’s also a very good point-of-sale solution.
 Take a look at our Shopify vs Square comparison for more details about this product.